jactan77/simple-calculator/README.md

 4. View and interact with past calculations in the history display panel.
 5. Calculations and history are saved to the server and will persist across user sessions.
 6. Authenticate through the API to enable personalized calculation history management.
+7. User calculation history is stored securely in MongoDB, ensuring it is accessible across sessions and devices.

 ## Contributing